hjin-me/fuck-anticon/README.md

 # fuck-anticon
-for Ng Zorro font-icon Local Deployment.
+for Ng Zorro or Antd(React) font-icon Local Deployment.

 ## Feature

 1. No more request ali server;
-2. Use Webpack for bundle fonts.
+2. Use Webpack for bundle fonts;
+3. No less.

 ## Install